Progression-Free Survival

 For first-line treatment of adult patients with locally advanced or metastatic EGFR+ NSCLC

-Overall response rates
+Overall response rate1

 This was a prespecified analysis and was not powered to show statistical significance.

-Duration of response
+Duration of response1

 RYBREVANT® (amivantamab) and LAZCLUZE™ median duration of response bar chartRYBREVANT® (amivantamab) and LAZCLUZE™ median duration of response